 What Are Money Scripts?

-We learn a lot about money from our parents and potentially even the generations before them.
+We learn a lot about money from our parents and, potentially, even from generations before them.
 Sometimes, these “lessons” we pick up aren’t always the most beneficial for our financial well-being down the road.

-Financial psychologist Dr. Brad Klontz discusses four different types of money scripts — unconscious beliefs we all have about money — that influence our financial behaviors.
-We may be “taught” money beliefs by parents or caregivers.
+Financial psychologists identified four types of unconscious beliefs that financial therapy patients have about money.
+These beliefs influence a patient’s financial behavior.
+Researchers believed that some individuals may be “taught” money beliefs by parents or caregivers.
 These beliefs may also be inherited from your parents or even previous generations.
 Unfortunately, they’re not always positive.
 Understanding the four basic money scripts described below may help you better understand (or rethink) your relationship with money.
-Here’s a breakdown of each belief and how they can impact you.
+Here’s a breakdown of each money script category.

 Money Avoidance